Friction Class 8

 2. Nature of the Fluid: The viscosity and density of the fluid influence the amount of fluid friction.
 Thicker and denser fluids result in higher fluid friction.

 3. Shape of the Object: The shape of the object moving through the fluid affects the amount of fluid friction.
-Streamlined shapes, which minimize resistance, experience less fluid friction.
+Streamlined shapes, which minimise resistance, experience less fluid friction.

 2. Streamlining